 - Put the bag or box in a dark, quiet and protected location (preferably indoors).
 Do not open the bag to check on the bird, this is dangerous the bird may try to escape and cause further injury.
 If the bird is active, please put another towel or blanket over the box or bag.
 Light makes them active.

-- Please call the Bird Center of Washtenaw County at (734) 761-9640 and leave the time, your name, a number where you can be reached and your location.
+- Please call the Bird Center of Washtenaw County at (734) 761-9640 for instructions on transporting the bird to their clinic.
+If necessary, leave the time, your name, a number where you can be reached, and your location.
 If you cannot rescue the bird, leave the above information and the location and condition of the bird.

 - Do not give the bird food or water as this can be very dangerous for a stunned bird.
 It can even kill the bird.